NaomiBid/CV/README.md

 I’ve managed teams, some of whom were family.
 When you work with your family, you have to be committed to get the best out of each of them because you can’t sack them!
 I have developed a communication style that allows me to be confident in expressing my own ideas while listening to others which has allowed me to build strong and motivated teams.

-# Education and Tech Skills:
+# Tech Education:

 ### Makers Academy (October - December 2018)

-In this intensive boot camp, I gained valuable knowledge and hands-on experience on: writing clean code, TDD,  OOP, Agile, SCRUM, XP Values.
+In this intensive boot camp, I gained a wealth of software developer skills, both learning to program as well as best practices for developing in a business context, as well as valuable knowledge and hands-on experience on: writing clean code, TDD,  OOP, Agile, SCRUM, XP Values.

-As well as the following technologies:
+Plus the following technologies:

 * Ruby, Rspec, Sinatra, Capybara, Rails
 * Javascript, Jasmine, JQuery, React, Cypress, Jest